michaltakac/michaltakac/README.md

 ### Past experiences

 In 2021, I successfully defended my PhD dissertation "Design and Implementation of Modern Methods for Modeling and Control of Technological Objects and Processes" under supervision of [Prof. Ivo Petráš, DrSc.](http://people.tuke.sk/ivo.petras/) at [Faculty of Mining, Ecology, Process Control and Geotechnologies](https://www.tuke.sk/wps/portal/tuke/faculties/fberg/), [Technical University of Košice](https://www.tuke.sk/wps/portal/tuke).
+In my dissertation, I wrote a cross-platform GPU-optimized solver that uses Lattice-Boltzmann Method to achieve real-time interactive CFD simulation of simple vortex shedding, and I manage to implement an integrated visualization environment where user interacted with real-time simulation within virtual reality.
+Here's a short video:

 In 2020, I was Visiting Student at [UC Berkeley](https://www.berkeley.edu/) at [Institute of Transportation Studies](https://its.berkeley.edu/).